poole/poole/_posts/2015-06-15-indexing-geonames-into-solr.md

 GeoNames provides several data download types available on [their website](http://download.geonames.org/export/dump/).
 This post will focus on indexing `allCountries.txt` which includes all features from GeoNames.
 This file unzipped is ~1.2 GB which could be troublesome for some.
 Beginning users may want to start with a smaller dataset such as `cities1000.txt` which is a smaller subset of the GeoNames data.

 Someone out there probably could do all of this in an awesome one liner.
-This steps are broken up for better understanding.
+These steps are broken up for better understanding of whats going on.
+We first need to format the GeoNames data into something that is indexable into Solr.

 ### Download and unzip allCountries.zip